tidepool-org/data-analytics/get-qualify-export-donor-data/anonymize-and-export-data/README.md

 * anonymize-and-export.py

 ## dependencies:
-* get-donor-data virtual environment (see /data-analytics/get-qualify-export-donor-data/readme.md for details)
+* requires tidepool-data-env (see repository readme for instructions)
-* requires that data is in the format output from the get-donor-data tools
+* requires Tidepool data (e.g., PHI-jill-jellyfish.json)
-* requires a json file with qualifying criteria.
-For Tidepool Employees looking for data partner qualifying criteria see Big Data Valut in 1PSWD.
+* requires commandline tool 'jq' for making the pretty json file

 ## TODO:
+- [ ] break script into separate load, filter, clean, anonymize, and export funtions
 - [ ] the format of the xlsx files could/should be improved